destruccionloca/l2jFree/branches/L2_GS_IL_G1ta0/doc/README.txt

 Software:
 Java JDK 1.6
-MySql
+MySql 4.x (5.x recommended)
 Datapack

 Note:
 Dont play and host the server from the same computer.
-If you do so and get socket errors set the amount of the ram the gameserver uses to 512Mb.
+If you do so and get socket errors set the ram amount of the gameserver to to 512Mb or less.

 -------------------------------------------------------------------------------
 4. Contact